Payday Loans Burnaby

 Payday loans are known to come with extremely high-interest rates, typically in the three-digit range.
 They must also be paid back in a very short amount of time, leaving borrowers scrambling to come up with the funds to repay their loan.
 And with the sky-high interest rates that come with these loans, borrowers end up having to pay back a lot more than what they initially borrowed.

-In the event that there’s not enough money yet to pay the loan back, many consumers are left in a position to borrow another “rollover” loan to extend the loan and provide more time to repay what’s owed.
+In the event that there’s not enough money yet to pay the loan back, many consumers in Burnaby are left in a position to borrow another “rollover” loan to extend the loan and provide more time to repay what’s owed.
 Unfortunately, this simply adds to the debt pile, making it very difficult for borrowers to ever pay off the full amount they owe.

 Check out this infographic for even more information about the payday loan cycle.